 Central AC: Mold growing in the ductwork of your central AC system will almost certainly require professional remediation.
 The EPA suggests you shut off the system as soon as you notice mold to prevent it from spreading.
 The ducts will need to be vacuumed and cleaned, which could become very expensive and difficult if it has spread throughout the entire system.
 Sheet metal ducts are much easier to clean than fiberglass, plastic or lined ducts.
 The EPA does not recommend applying biocides or surface treatments to kill or prevent mold in ductwork.

-Car AC: Under normal operating conditions, the AC in your car should drain moisture properly and not get moldy.
-If your car gets wet because of a flood or leaving the windows open in the rain, clean and dry it out promptly.
+Car AC: Under normal operating conditions, the AC in your car should drain moisture properly and not get moldy and the cabin air filter will remove at least some mold spores from the air.
+If your car gets wet because of a flood or leaving the windows open in the rain, clean and dry it out promptly, and replace the cabin air filter.
 If mold grows in the AC system, your options are limited.
 You can disassemble the dashboard and access most of the ductwork, cleaning it with household cleaners and a cloth.
 Really moldy ducts can often be replaced, but the cost and effort involved varies from car to car.
 There are chemical products you can spray into the AC system to clean and kill mold, but their effectiveness is questionable, and any chemicals you put into the system will be blown back out again for you to inhale.

 How do I prevent mold from growing in my air conditioner?